Living The Life Of A Filler

 One example soared though.
 One of his senior students lost his mom to a heart attack quite suddenly.
 The boy’s father isn’t around, and the honor student started to flounder.
 The young man was just going through the motions of life and didn’t see how his future could get better.
 And one day Coach Curry pulled him aside and walked down the track with him.
 In a few words, he reminded the boy that he wasn’t on his own.
 Mr. Curry is going to pay for this young man’s college education.

-It seems to me that Mr. Curry understands the importance of supporting and encouraging other people.
+It seems to me that Mr. Curry understands the importance of supporting and encouraging others.
 When Curry’s dream to become a teacher was cut short 35 years ago due to budget cuts, he found a way to stay within the education field by becoming a janitor and coach.
 He shifted his medium, but his purpose remained the same.

-I love these real life examples of how people support one another.
+I love these real-life examples of how people support one another.
 Have you had a person encourage you at critical moments of your life?
 Tell us about your experience.

 You Might Also Like…